Skip to main content

 • Stranded or struggling travellers

-Since 2022, supported by the COSARAF Charitable Foundation, we have provided emergency food, medical and therapeutic support for unpaid carers in Savar sub-district, Dhaka, Bangladesh, during the holy month of Ramadan and in the period immediately afterwards.
+Since 2022, the COSARAF Charitable Foundation has supported us to provide emergency food, medical and therapeutic support for unpaid carers and their loved ones in Bangladesh, during the holy month of Ramadan and in the period immediately afterwards.

-In 2025, with generous funding from the COSARAF Charitable Foundation, we are providing nutritious food and vital therapeutic support to 200 children with disabilities and 200 family carers during the holy month of Ramadan, helping families overcome challenges and celebrate Ramadan with dignity.
+In 2026, with generous funding from the COSARAF Charitable Foundation and the CareTech Foundation, we are supporting 500 family carers and those they care for in Dinajpur, our new project area in Bangladesh, during the holy month of Ramadan, helping families celebrate Ramadan with dignity.

 How do you give Sadaqah?